toahabhuiyan01/link-share/README.md

 - goto (http://localhost:3000)
 - create an user by inputing the user details
 - than you can input the links and also can see the preview page.
-- add link and adjust links by Dran and Drop, and see the sample preview view on the left side.
+- add link and adjust links by Drag and Drop, and see the sample preview view on the left side.
 - Click on the `Preview` Button the see the preview view.